 Corner office Q&A: Verizon president Eric Cevis

-Eric Cevis, president of Verizon Partner Solutions, has been with the company for more than three decades, holding eight different positions since he joined the company in 1986.
+Eric Cevis, president of Verizon Business Solutions, has been with the company for more than three decades, holding eight different positions since he joined the company in 1986.
 He started right after college after passing a competency test, and rose through the ranks from an entry-level sales support role, up to sales director, and ultimately, president of a business unit.
 Here, he talks with Monster about his journey, diversity in the workplace, and why it’s important to bring your A-game at work.

 What elements were in place to help you succeed in your career?